PierpaoloLucarelli/BigDataClass/lab2/README.md

 ### Comparing RDD to dataset

 Once the code was packaged and ready to run on Amazon EMR, we began testing by running our code with a single machine (master).
-In this test we ran our code on a very small dataset just to see if it would run and to determine which way to proceed.
+In this test, we ran our code on a very small dataset just to see if it would run and to determine which way to proceed.
 One of the first things we needed to do was decide whether to use the RDD or the dataset Implementation.
 We ran both the implementations with a small dataset and recorded the results.
-From our tests we observed that the RDD performed faster only when using a single node, but when we tried to run the same code on a larger cluster (~3 nodes) we noticed that the dataset implementation was actually faster.
-For this reason we decided to perform all of our future tests using the dataset implementation only.
+From our tests, we observed that the RDD performed faster only when using a single node, but when we tried to run the same code on a larger cluster (~3 nodes) we noticed that the dataset implementation was actually faster.
+For this reason, we decided to perform all of our future tests using the dataset implementation only.

 ### Testing with increasingly larger datasets ###

 Given our limitations and problems with Amazon credits, we needed to start testing our application in small datasets and slowly move to bigger datasets when positive results are obtained.
-For this reason we divided our data into 5 categories.
+For this reason, we divided our data into 5 categories.

 | Name | Size |
 | ------ | ------ |